Chili Stuffed Sweet Potatoes makes a quick and easy meal! Ready and on the table in 30 minutes or a great make-ahead meal for even easier weeknights!

 - Optional toppings: fresh parsley, sour cream, cheese, jalapeño slices

 - Drizzle olive oil into a Dutch oven set over medium heat.
 Add onion, garlic, chili powder, cumin, and oregano and saute the onions until tender, about 2 minutes.
 Stir in the ground beef or turkey and cook until browned.
-Drain away grease and stir in tomato paste, bell pepper, tomato sauce, chicken stock, pinto beans, salt and pepper.
+Drain away excess drippings and stir in tomato paste, bell pepper, tomato sauce, chicken stock, pinto beans, salt and pepper.
 Cook, stirring occasionally until the chili is thickened,about 20 minutes.

 - To serve, place each sweet potato in a bowl, split open and loosen the flesh of the sweet potato with a fork.
 Then, ladle on the chili and add any additional toppings desired.